nestordemeure/friedrich/readme.md

 The list of things that could be done to improve on the current implementation includes :

-- Add better algorithms to [fit kernel parameters](http://www.gaussianprocess.org/gpml/chapters/RW5.pdf) (cross-validation or [gradient descent](https://math.stackexchange.com/questions/1030534/gradients-of-marginal-likelihood-of-gaussian-process-with-squared-exponential-co/1072701#1072701) on likelyhood).
 - Add [ndarray](https://docs.rs/ndarray/) support behind a feature flag.
 - Add simple [kernel regression](https://en.wikipedia.org/wiki/Kernel_regression#Nadaraya%E2%80%93Watson_kernel_regression) (not as clever but much faster).
 - Add scalable variations of the algorithm.

 *Do not hesitate to send pull request or ask for features.*

-## TODO

-add default_parameters method to kernel (instead of fit) default noise value : 1% of std of outputs when to use default parameters ?